Building a High-Converting Home Decor Shopify Store

 Pick the Right Theme, Apps, and Store Structure

-Your Shopify theme dictates the layout and functionality of your digital storefront.
-According to recent market data, the “Dawn” theme is incredibly popular among decor stores due to its speed and image-forward design.
-However, premium themes often provide the advanced filtering and mega-menu features required for large furniture catalogs.
+Your Shopify theme dictates layout and functionality.
+Shopify’s free Horizon theme is popular among decor stores for its speed and image-forward design.
+Premium themes, however, provide the advanced filtering and mega-menu features required for large furniture catalogs.
+For an in-depth comparison, read our best Shopify theme for home decor guide.

 To enhance your store’s functionality, integrate specialized apps: